Howling: New Moon Rising: Production

 Clive Turner claimed Pioneertown was "one of his favorite towns", and wanted to shoot the film there as a tribute to the town and its eclectic residents.
 As such, all of the townsfolk act in the film and use their real names for their characters.
 The production was a disaster.
 Clive Turner and Roger Nall differed on the look of the werewolf.
 Turner wanted the werewolf to resemble the one from The Original Nightmare that Steve Johnson designed, while Nall wanted it to look completely different.
-The FX team tried to please both by going for the middle ground which ended up pleasing neither before making a completely original design on their own which tried to retain the style of Rob Bottin's werewolves from the original The Howling.
+The FX team headed by Jerry Macaluso tried to please both by going for the middle ground which ended up pleasing neither before making a completely original design on their own which tried to retain the style of Rob Bottin's werewolves from the original The Howling.
 Turner ultimately directed the film himself, taking over duties from the original director, Roger Nall, who walked off the production because of conflicts with Turner.
 Nall wanted to make a werewolf movie set in a small town, but Turner wanted to make a character driven story which focused more on the hillbilly community in the small town and less on the werewolf.
-Like what he had done with The Original Nightmare, after Nall walked off the production, Turner reshot nearly 50% of the film over a three day period after filming had initially wrapped.
+Like what he had done with The Original Nightmare, after Nall walked off the production, Turner reshot nearly 50% of the film over a three-day period after filming had initially wrapped.

+Horror television personality Joe Bob Briggs received letters from Pioneertown residents after showing the film on MonsterVision.
+This inspired him to travel to Pioneertown to learn more about the film's bizarre production.
+Briggs claims that Pioneertown was originally built as a film set for westerns, but was later completely abandoned after the western genre declined in the 1960s.
+Pioneertown was later settled by bikers and a bar was established, as the only real business in the town.
+Briggs claimed that Howling 7 was "the first movie to be shot in Pioneertown in, probably, twenty years".
+Briggs also claimed that "Stand Up", the song performed by Claude "Pappy" Allen in the film, was a "one-hit wonder" from decades prior.